GMAC GMAT™ Exam

 Unlock GMAT Success Timeline & Expert Videos | Select test center appointment | Scores valid for 5 Years | Multiple Attempts

-The IIT JAM entrance examination is conducted online in two sessions - Session 1 and Session 2.
-The IIT JAM exam pattern 2025 details the question paper of JAM 2025 will contain 60 questions and the total marks of the question paper will be 100.
-JAM 2025 question paper will be of multiple-choice and numerical answer type questions.
-The detailed IIT JAM 2025 exam pattern is given below.
+The IIT JAM entrance examination will be conducted online in two sessions.
+The IIT JAM exam pattern 2026 details that the question paper of JAM 2026 will contain 60 questions, and the total marks of the question paper will be 100.
+The JAM 2026 question paper will consist of multiple-choice and numerical answer-type questions.
+The detailed IIT JAM 2026 exam pattern is given below.

 Number of Questions | 30 | 10 | 20 |